 Interested visitors must sign up online up to 24 hours before their visit.
 On the day of their visit, they must then go to the customer service desk on the first level of the main terminal between doors two and three to pick up their pass.

 Approved visitors will go through standard security screening, so any security requirements for regular passengers will also be applied to visitors (minus the need for a boarding pass), including presenting a valid government-issued photo identification.
 MSY Guest Pass holders will also be prohibited from bringing through any items that have been barred by the Transportation Security Administration.

 Visitors 13 years or older will need a guest pass, and those 12 years and under will not if accompanied by an adult with a pass.

-Last August, Pittsburgh International Airport became the first in the country post-9/11 to allow the public to access shops and restaurants beyond security without possessing an airline ticket.
-Now, Sea-Tac has followed suit with its new SEA Visitor Pass pilot program, which officially launched earlier this month.
+The MSY Guest Pass is the latest in a series of such passes being made available at airports throughout the country.
+In 2017, Pittsburgh International Airport became the first in the country post-9/11 to allow the public to access shops and restaurants beyond security without possessing an airline ticket.
+In fall 2018, Sea-Tac followed suit with a SEA Visitor Pass pilot program, which ended that December.